Restore-VEORDatabase

 Perform the following steps:

 The cmdlet will return an array of active restore sessions.
 Note the ordinal number of the necessary restore session.
-In our example, it is the first restore session in the array.
+In this example, it is the first restore session in the array.

-4. Run the Get-Date cmdlet and specify the date and time of the point in time state that you want to restore your database to.
+Get-Date cmdlet and specify the date and time of the point-in-time state to which you want to restore your database.
 Save the result to the $pit variable.

 Note that you can use the Get-VEORDatabaseRestoreInterval cmdlet to get the restore interval of the necessary database in UTC.